SomeLucidBrudda/SomeLucidBrudda/README.md

 - 👋 Hi, I’m @SomeLucidBrudda
 - 👀 I’m interested in Coding and Drawing
 - 🌱 I’m currently learning C# in Unity
-- 💞️ I’m looking to collaborate on Nothing tbf
+- 💞️ I’m looking to collaborate on Nothing tbh
-- 📫 How to reach me dont...
+- 📫 How to reach me : dont...

 <!---
 SomeLucidBrudda/SomeLucidBrudda is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.